zhao201730685110/ICp-banking-microservices/README.md

 	`sudo docker run -p 3000:3000 YOUR_USERNAME-banking-image`

 7. Go to a browser and visit the http://LINUX_IP:3000.
-You application in up and running.
+Test Your application :)

 ## Part 2 - Deploy the docker image to IBM Cloud private

-In this Code Pattern, an automatic process (Jenkins build) has been initially set up to build and deploy the Docker image to ICp.
+In this Code Pattern, an automatic process (Jenkins build) has been initially set up for you to deploy the Docker image to ICp.

 ![alt text](images/devops.png "DevOps")